-Election of Directors Nominees For Against .
-Anne B. Le Grand 0 0 0 .
-Joseph E. Whitters 0 0 0 NOTE: To transact any other business as may properly come before the Annual Meeting or any adjournment or postponement thereof. e Board of Directors recommends you vote FOR oposals 2 through 5: For Against Abstain adjournment of postponement thereof.
-To approve an amendment to our 2016 Equity Incentive Plan.
-0 0 0 To approve an amendment to our 2007 Employee Stock Purchase Plan to increase the number of shares of common stock authorized for issuance under such plan.
-0 0 0 Advisory vote to approve the compensation of our named executive officers.
-0 0 0 To ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2023.
-0 0 0 ease sign exactly as your name(s) appear(s) hereo torney, executor, administrator, or other fiducia tle as such.
-Joint owners should each sign person n.
-When si igning as
+KEEP THIS PO ORTION F OR YOU R RECORD ТН THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+THIS POP RTION ON ACCUR RAY INCORPORATED e Board of Directors recommends you vote e following: FOR 1.
+Election of Directors Nominees: For A For Against Abstain 1a.
+James M. Hindman 0 0 0 1b.
+Suzanne Winter Ο Ο 0 The Board of Directors recommends you vote FOR proposals 2 through 5: For Against Abstain 2.
+To approve an amendment to our 2016 Equity Incentive Plan to increase the number of shares of common stock reserved for issuance under such plan.
+0 0 Ο 3.
+To approve an amendment to our 2007 Employee Stock Purchase Plan to increase the number of shares of common stock reserved for issuance under such plan.
+0 0 0 4.
+Advisory vote to approve the compensation of our named executive officers.
+0 0 Ο 5.
+To ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2025.
+0 0 Ο NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
+Plea ase sign exactly as your name(s) appear(s) hereon.
+W ners should each sign personally.
+All holders must sign hen signing as at .
+If a corporation torney, e or partne xecutor, adm rship, please iinistrator, or other fiduciary, please give full title a sign in full corporate or partnership name by autho s such.
+Joint rized officer.
+Sigr nature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be held on November 21, 2024:

-The Notice and Proxy Statement and 2022 Annual Report are available at www.proxyvote.com
+The Notice and Proxy Statement and 2024 Annual Report are available at www.proxyvote.com.